cloudiator/colosseum/documentation/api/entities/HardwareOffer.md

 Parameter      | Description
 -------------- | -------------
-numberOfCpu    | The number of CPU cores. mbOfRam        | The amount of RAM in MB. localDiskSpace | The amount of locally available disk space.
+numberOfCores    | The number of CPU cores. mbOfRam        | The amount of RAM in MB. localDiskSpace | The amount of locally available disk space.

 ### Request Example
 ```
 {
-   "numberOfCpu":4,
+   "numberOfCores":4,
    "mbOfRam":4096,
    "localDiskSpace":20000
 }